 Colson K, Dupuis R, Montrieux L, et al., 2016, Reusable Self-Adaptation through Bidirectional Programming, 11th IEEE/ACM International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), Publisher: IEEE, Pages: 4-15

 Uchitel S, Braberman VA, D'Ippolito N, 2016, Runtime Controller Synthesis for Self-Adaptation: Be Discrete!
 (Keynote), 11th IEEE/ACM International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), Publisher: IEEE, Pages: 1-3

-D'Ippolito N, Braberman V, Sykes D, et al., 2015, Robust degradation and enhancement of robot mission behaviour in unpredictable environments, Pages: 26-33
+D'Ippolito N, Braberman V, Sykes D, et al., 2015, Robust degradation and enhancement of robot mission behaviour in unpredictable environments, 1st International Workshop on Control Theory for Software Engineering (CTSE 2015), Publisher: Association for Computing Machinery, Pages: 26-33

 Duarte LM, Kramer J, Uchitel S, 2015, Using contexts to extract models from code, Software & Systems Modeling, Vol: 16, Pages: 523-557, ISSN: 1619-1366